Big Data Platform

 Before you begin

-- The column analysis is open in the analysis editor in the Profiling perspective of Talend Studio.
+- The column analysis is open in the analysis editor.

 - You have set system or predefined indicators for the column analysis.

-- You have installed in the studio the SQL explorer libraries that are required for data quality.
+- You have installed in Talend Studio the SQL explorer libraries that are required for data quality.